-- Encouraging or requiring a person to perform acts of servitude, perform personal errands for others, or engage in activities that are demeaning. - Misleading prospective members in an effort to convince them that they will not become members unless they complete tasks, follow instructions, or act in a certain way. - Misleading prospective members into believing that they will be hurt during induction or initiation. - Encouraging or requiring a person to publicly carry objects or wear apparel that is abnormal, not normally in good taste, conspicuous and/or indecent. - Encouraging or requiring a person to appear nude or reveal body parts. - Encouraging or requiring an individual or group to remain in a certain place or transporting them to a location without their knowledge (e.g. taking a person on a road trip or excursion to an unknown destination or kidnapping). - Parading individuals in public areas, transporting individuals in a motor vehicle while blindfolded, or privately conducting blindfolding activities that serve no constructive purpose. - Requiring an individual to "pledge" or "associate" for a period of unusual length (more than 10-12 weeks) for reasons other than achieving academic requirements or extraordinary circumstances.
+- Encouraging or requiring a person to pretend to or actually violate a law. - Encouraging or requiring an individual to obtain or possess items or complete tasks in an unlawful manner (i.e. for a scavenger hunt). - Verbally abusing prospective members.
+Examples include but are not limited to yelling or screaming; calling individuals demeaning names; booing, hissing, or demeaning individuals when they make mistakes. - Encouraging or requiring a person to perform acts of servitude, perform personal errands for others, or engage in activities that are demeaning. - Misleading prospective members in an effort to convince them that they will not become members unless they complete tasks, follow instructions, or act in a certain way. - Misleading prospective members into believing that they will be hurt during induction or initiation. - Encouraging or requiring a person to publicly carry objects or wear apparel that is abnormal, not normally in good taste, conspicuous and/or indecent. - Encouraging or requiring a person to appear nude or reveal body parts.

+- Encouraging or requiring an individual or group to remain in a certain place or transporting them to a location without their knowledge (e.g. taking a person on a road trip or excursion to an unknown destination or kidnapping). - Parading individuals in public areas, transporting individuals in a motor vehicle while blindfolded, or privately conducting blindfolding activities that serve no constructive purpose. - Requiring an individual to "pledge" or "associate" for a period of unusual length (more than 10-12 weeks) for reasons other than achieving academic requirements or extraordinary circumstances.